umairgujjar/Login-and-Register-Popup-in-shopify-header-without-js/README.md

 # Login and Register Popup in shopify header without js

+Here's code for creating popup for login and create account/register without any javascript just using css and liquid.
 I wrote this code on https://knightforgestudio.com/ check it for live demo.